akashhajari/akashhajari.github.io/_posts/2020-05-27-lanyon-for-git-pages.md

 ---
 layout: post
 title: Lanyon for Github Pages
+permalink: blogs/Lanyon-for-Github-Pages
+comments_id: 1
 ---

 Github Pages provide awesome provision for hosting your blog, personal website, etc.
-There are many themes.
-I found Lanyon as cool theme.
+There are many cool themes.
+I found Lanyon as coolest theme.
 It proides information/blog first with toggling sidebar.

-### First part lets install jekyll in you desktop.
+### First part lets install jekyll for you desktop.
 I am using Ubuntu 16.04.
 Update Ruby to 2.4 or later.
-Ubuntu16.04 by dafalut ships with 2.2 but has maximum support for 2.4 :
+Ubuntu16.04 has version 2.2 but can be upgraded to suggested upper version 2.4 :
 * ```sudo apt-add-repository ppa:brightbox/ruby-ng```
 * ```sudo apt-get update```
 * ```sudo apt-get install ruby2.4```